GrabzIt/GrabzIt.MCP/README.md

 ## 📄 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the ISC License.

 ## 🔒 Privacy Policy